rftheisen/storagechecker/README.md

-# storagechecker
+#SstorageChecker
 This powershell script quickly finds which directories are taking up the most space on a Windows system.

-StorageCheck: Automated Storage Usage Scanner
+StorageChecker: Automated Storage Usage Scanner

-Overview
+## Overview

-StorageCheck is a PowerShell script that scans all available drives on a system and identifies the directories consuming the most storage.
+StorageChecker is a PowerShell script that scans all available drives on a system and identifies the directories consuming the most storage.
 It provides a quick and efficient way to analyze disk usage and detect large folders that may need cleanup.

 Features